Date : 21 November 2018.

 Latterly, the processing of your personal data can be justified in order to meet our legal obligations.
 In this context we are subject to taxation and accounting obligations which compel us to store and transfer some personal data to accounting and taxation offices.
 Moreover, we are subject to some legal obligations related to our line of business, which is strictly regulated and which compel us to communicate certain information to our supervising authority at their explicit request or on our own initiative.

 5) SERIS retains your personal data until your relation with SERIS comes to an end (for example, if you are no longer related to SERIS by means of a contract or when you cancel your registration for the SERIS newsletter).
-There are some exceptions to this principle in the following cases: a) if there is a legal retention period ; b) in order to respect any limitation period ; c) in order to protect or validate your or our rights in the event of disputes or litigation.
+There are some exceptions to this principle in the following cases: a) if there is a legal retention period ; b) in order to respect any limitation period ; c) in order to protect or validate your or our rights in the event of disputes or litigation for as long as this has not been settled; (d) in the context of the handling of reports on the "whistleblowing procedure".

 6) Your personal data will be accessible for appointed persons with respect for the ‘need-to-know’ principle for the purposes stated above.